 Program implementation, reviewed most often at the section level, is orchestrated tightly among project managers, laboratory staff, the data coordinator, the data manager, the analysis and reporting coordinator, and data analysts.
 WMS project managers work closely with the QAO, who conducts field sampling audits and responds to procedural issues.
 The audits ensure compliance with EPA, department, and internal requirements.
-Incorporating sampler feedback leads to changes in protocols and is a valuable tool in the program design.
+Incorporating sampler feedback leads to changes in protocols and is a valuable tool in the design of the program.